-Two new volunteer crew members from Portsmouth RNLI lifeboat station have had a vital part of their crew training funded by Lloyd’s Register Foundation.
+Two new volunteer crew members at St Bees RNLI lifeboat station have had a vital part of their crew training funded by Lloyd’s Register Foundation.

 A key part of the course is the sea survival element, which enables new volunteer crew to be trained in a variety of crucial subjects including how to ‘abandon ship’ with a 4m jump into water; team survival swimming and coping in a liferaft in simulated darkness; how to deal with fires aboard lifeboats; how to right a capsized inshore lifeboat; and the importance of lifejackets.